BMC-CS-151/BMC-CS-151.github.io/labs/Lab02.md

 ## Exercise 1: Inheritance

 You will design all the necessary classes in order to make the following driver program work properly and produce the given expected output (we have broken down the step below).
+You are not allowed to modify the driver program in anyway.

 ``` java